45 St Peters Street,

 AWARD WINNING REFURBISHMENT IN DERBY

-T & D were appointed by Mitie for Lloyds Bank in 2015 to undertake the full refurbishment of a decorative building exterior in Derby.
+T&D was appointed by Mitie for Lloyds Bank in 2015 to undertake the full refurbishment of a decorative building exterior in Derby.

 Following an initial consultation with Derby City Council’s planning team, samples of lime render and paint finishes were sent for laboratory analysis so they could be matched.
 Extensive planning and surveying prior to commencement ensured that no aspect of the restoration was overlooked.